Running Pulse in Embedded Mode (Quick Start)

 --J=-Dgemfire.jmx-manager=trueoption.
 To specify a non-default port number for the HTTP service that hosts the Pulse application, include the

 When the JMX Manager node boots, it starts an embedded Jetty instance and deploys the Pulse Web application at the specified or default HTTP port or 7070 by default.

 gfshautomatically connects to the manager when you start it in this way.
 If you already started a manager process earlier, use the

 gfshto connect to that process.

 Access the embedded Pulse application from a Web browser.
 If you are connected to the Geode cluster using gfsh, use the

 start pulsecommand to load the correct URL in your browser:

 Or, enter the URL http://address:http-service-port/pulse directly in your Web browser, substituting the address and HTTP port of the manager.
 For example, you access Pulse on the local locator machine from Step 1 at the URL http://localhost:7070/pulse.

 If you have configured authentication for the Pulse application, enter the username and password of a valid Pulse account in the login screen.
 Otherwise, enter the default “admin” in both fields.
 Click Sign In to continue.

 Note: When running in embedded mode, the Pulse application connects only to the JMX Manager running in the locator or member that hosts Pulse.
-This enables you to monitor all members of that distributed system.
+This enables you to monitor all members of that cluster.
 You can also view (but not monitor) connected WAN clusters, and can view gateway senders and receivers that are configured in the local cluster.